mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/Progress_Diary.md

 Wednesday, 02.05.2020 (Meeting w/ Professor Sokol)

 Short Term:
-- Compile and run the TRed (Version 3) program in its current form to check if no errors found.
+- Compile and run the TRed (Version 3) program in its current form to check if no errors are found.
 (Done)
 - Understand the program's flow, and what role each of its files plays.
 (Done)
 - Translate the TRed (Version 3) program into C++.
 (Done)
 - Pay attention to replacement of: